-Our provisional materiality is set based on a benchmark of 2% of gross revenue expenditure at surplus/deficit on provision of services level.
-We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Independent Audit Committee.
+Our provisional materiality is set based on a benchmark of 2% of gross expenditure.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Joint Independent Audit Committee.